writechoiceorg/rocketlawyer/pages/ux-component-events.md

 ## Listening to an Event

 Since the component fires several events, the ParentUI should listen for any of those.
-To accomplish that, the ParentUI needs to add a JavaScript code section to the page in which the `RocketDocEUI` was embedded.
+To accomplish that, the ParentUI needs to add a JavaScript code section to the page in which the RocketDocument Embedded UX was embedded.
 It will be something like the following:

 ```javascript
 <script>